Spilsby branch

-The Spilsby branch was a railway line built in Lincolnshire, England by the Spilsby and Firsby Railway Company.
+The Spilsby branch was a railway line built in Lincolnshire, England by the Spilsby and Firsby Railway.
 It was made to connect the market town of Spilsby with the main line network.
 It opened in 1868, and was worked by the Great Northern Railway.

 The Company was never financially successful, and its proprietors sold it to the Great Northern Railway in 1891.
 The passenger service was withdrawn as an economy measure on the outbreak of World War II in 1939 and never reinstated, and the line closed completely in 1958.